A Guide to Recruiting Seasonal Employees

 Hiring candidates that are likely to return for next season might help you save your budget.
 This will make the process easier when you start the recruiting process again next year.
 Don’t forget to reach out to your previous hires.
 Other than updating them with any changes in your operation, returning employees won’t require a full-fledged onboarding process.

 Making it to the end of a busy season is imperative.
 Unfortunately, you can never guarantee that all the folks you hire at the start of the season will make it to the end.
 Getting out there and hiring again during the middle of the season eats up your valuable time.

 Some operators mitigate this by offering additional compensation for those that work the entire season.
 If you think it through, in some cases (like if your hires need a lot of training), it is less expensive to pay an end-of-season bonus than to rehire and retrain in the middle of the season.

 Not all of your seasonal hires will be candidates for year-round positions, but some would be.
 Pay attention to the performance of your new hires.
 Once the season winds down, take some time to evaluate who may be a good fit for any possible full-time positions.

 Keep your lines of communication open with them.
 If they loved their seasonal job, they might stay back for the full-time offer.

 Retaining seasonal hires is an excellent option, especially if your training and onboarding process is costly and time-intensive.

 As you ramp up seasonal hiring, it is equally important to look at your booking system.
 From adding the new hires to the system to reviewing your activities and schedules, a few additional areas need to look at more closely to ensure an optimal season ahead.
-We have covered the seven things for you to consider when starting up for the season here.
+We have covered the seven things you should consider when starting the season here.